apache/cloudstack-cloudmonkey/README.md

 # cloudmonkey-interoute (using Cloudmonkey version 5.3.1)

-This is a fork of the (Cloudmonkey command line interface)(https://github.com/apache/cloudstack-cloudmonkey), version 5.3.1, modified for use with the [Interoute Virtual Data Centre](http://cloudstore.interoute.com/main/WhatInterouteVDC).
+This is a fork of the [Cloudmonkey command line interface](https://github.com/apache/cloudstack-cloudmonkey), version 5.3.1, modified for use with the [Interoute Virtual Data Centre](http://cloudstore.interoute.com/main/WhatInterouteVDC).

 The modification required is to handle API access to the different VDC regions (Europe, North America (USA), Asia).
 This is implemented using a new configuration variable `region`.